CiscoDevNet/NSO-Playground-Local-Install/README.md

 drwxr-xr-x 1 developer ncsadmin    31 Jun 28 11:05 web-ui
 ```

+### More Playground examples?

+Go to [Cisco Code Exchange](https://developer.cisco.com/codeexchange/search/?complexity=devenv&products=NSO) to find more examples created by the community.

 ## Guidelines

 - Code shared is public, **avoid any confidential information.**
 - NSO Playground is designed for short "_How-to_" examples.
 Consider the following points when creating instructions:
   - The NSO Playground container is **ephemeral**.
 Any work not present in your remote GitHub repository **will be lost.**
-    - To save your work permanently, make sure to **merge** your changes in your remote GitHub repository.
+    - To save your work permanently, remember to **merge** your changes in your remote GitHub repository.
   - The container in the NSO Playground has a lifespan of **2 hours.** After 2 hours, the container will be automatically destroyed.
     - You will be prompted to start a new session to continue working.
     - Time starts the moment you access the URL of the NSO Playground environment.